Morayshire Railway

 The Morayshire Railway was the first railway to be built north of Aberdeen, Scotland.
 It received royal assent in 1846 but construction was delayed until 1851 because of the adverse economic conditions existing in the United Kingdom.
-The railway was built in two phases with the section from Elgin to Lossiemouth completed in 1852.
+The railway was built in two phases, with the section from Elgin to Lossiemouth completed in 1852.
 When the Inverness and Aberdeen Junction Railway (I&AJR) reached Keith via Elgin, the Morayshire was able to complete the Speyside second phase by connecting the Craigellachie line at Orton.
-Initially, the Morayshire ran its own locomotives on the I&AJR track between Elgin and Orton but this was short-lived and the Morayshire carriages were then hauled to Orton by the I&AJR.
+Initially, the Morayshire ran its own locomotives on the I&AJR track between Elgin and Orton, but this was short-lived, and the Morayshire carriages were then hauled to Orton by the I&AJR.
 Disagreements with the I&AJR eventually forced the Morayshire into constructing a new section of track between its stations at Elgin and Rothes; this was completed in 1862.
 The Morayshire accomplished its final enlargement by connecting to the new Great North of Scotland Railway (GNoSR) Craigellachie station in 1863.
 Crippling debt forced the company into an arrangement with the GNoSR for it to assume operation of the track in 1866.
 By 1881, the Morayshire had greatly reduced its liabilities and its long-sought-after amalgamation with the GNoSR finally took place.

 Elgin to Lossiemouth

 Concept to development

 James Grant, an Elgin solicitor, later to become Provost of Elgin, and co-owner with his brother of the Glen Grant distillery at Rothes, first envisaged the construction of a railway between Elgin and Lossiemouth in 1841.
-A ground survey showed that the line was feasible and could be built relatively cheaply but there was little financial support for the enterprise.
-On 3 February 1844 and still steadfast in his belief in the project, Grant addressed the board of the Elgin and Lossiemouth Harbour Company in an effort to gain their support—the board's opinion was that there was little need for railways north of Dundee, let alone one between the two towns.
+A ground survey showed that the line was feasible and could be built relatively cheaply, but there was little financial support for the enterprise.
+On 3 February 1844 and still steadfast in his belief in the project, Grant addressed the board of the Elgin and Lossiemouth Harbour Company to gain their support—the board's opinion was that there was little need for railways north of Dundee, let alone one between the two towns.
 Following the harbour company's own investigation, it changed its opinion and gave it its backing.

 In the mid-1840s, railway mania swept throughout the United Kingdom.
 At a meeting arranged by the supporters of an Inverness to Elgin railway on 19 February 1845, it was generally agreed that such a railway would be beneficial.
-Grant addressed the meeting stating that he had no objection but warned the people of Elgin that Lossiemouth harbour was important to Elgin and that they should be wary of companies who could interfere with the free trade that came through the port.
+Grant addressed the meeting, stating that he had no objection but warned the people of Elgin that Lossiemouth harbour was important to Elgin and that they should be wary of companies that could interfere with the free trade that came through the port.
 These warnings were heeded and Grant succeeded in resurrecting the scheme as the Morayshire Railway at a meeting held on 3 March 1845.
 At a further meeting held on 11 April, it was also decided that the track would extend south to Craigellachie.